abood131313/JinBot2024/README.md

 ### No somos responsables de baneos o bugs que puedan generar en hostings como aternos.
 **NO RECOMIENDO USARLO EN TU SERVIDOR PRINCIPAL, USALO EN UNO SECUNDARIO SI QUIERES CONFIGURAR COSAS O CONSTRUIR, ETC** **SI TIENES DUDAS O PREGUNTAS, PUEDES ENTRAR A NUESTRO DISCORD CON EL BOTÓN QUE ESTÁ AL PRINCIPIO DE ESTA PÁGINA**

+# CAUTION ⚠
+### This bot is developed for entertainment and testing purposes only.
+### We are not responsible for bans or bugs that may occur in hostings such as external ones.
+**I DO NOT RECOMMEND USING IT ON YOUR MAIN SERVER, USE IT ON A SECONDARY SERVER IF YOU WANT TO CONFIGURE THINGS OR BUILD, ETC**
+**IF YOU HAVE DOUBTS OR QUESTIONS, YOU CAN ENTER OUR DISCORD USING THE BUTTON AT THE BEGINNING OF THIS PAGE**